GDG-Glasgow/gdg-glasgow-devfest-2019/data/cod.md

 ### 3. Expected Behavior

-The following behaviors are expected and requested of all community members:
+The following behaviors are expected and requested of all community members as well as all participants:

 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before a conflict.
 - Refrain from demeaning, discriminatory, or harassing behavior and speech.
 - Be mindful of your surroundings and your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-All participants of DevFest events must abide by the following policy:

 - Be excellent to each other.
 We want the event to be an excellent experience for everyone regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or other protected category.
 Treat everyone with respect.
 Participate while acknowledging that everyone deserves to be here -- and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant or via micro-aggressions.
 Jokes shouldn’t demean others.
 Consider what you are saying and how it would feel if it were said to or about you.
 - Speak up if you see or hear something.
 Harassment is not tolerated, and you are empowered to politely engage when you or others are disrespected.
 The person making you feel uncomfortable may not be aware of what they are doing, and politely bringing their behavior to their attention is encouraged.
 If a participant engages in harassing or uncomfortable behavior, the event organizers may take any action they deem appropriate, including warning or expelling the offender from the event with no refund.
 If you are being harassed or feel uncomfortable, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.
 - Practice saying "Yes and" to each other.
 It’s a theatre improv technique to build on each other’s ideas.
 We all benefit when we create together.

 ### 4. Unacceptable Behavior